V-19—Measurement Canada policy on use of automatic temperature compensation

 5.2 The above policies will ensure that the conversion to automatic temperature compensation measurement continues to proceed in an effective and efficient manner.
 Measurement Canada will continue to monitor the voluntary conversion to ATC measurement systems in the petroleum industry in Canada and work with the Legal Services Branch of Industry Canada to identify the need for regulatory intervention as required.

-Revision 1, May 13, 2005, was made to make this bulletin applicable to both Measurement Canada inspectors and authorized service providers (ASPs) conducting inspections on behalf of Measurement Canada.
+Revision 1, May 13, 2005, was made to make this bulletin applicable to both Measurement Canada inspectors and authorized service providers (ASPs).
 Some non significant format changes were also made.
 Also in section 2, 103 was changed to 101.325.

 - Date modified: